An alternative to the Teukolsky equation: Concluding remarks

 \section{Concluding remarks}

-In this letter, starting with the radial Teukolsky equation, we found a remarkably simple differential equation.
+In this paper, starting with the radial Teukolsky equation, we found an isospectral differential equation.
 In the gauge theoretical perspective, it is clear why the Teukolsky equation is complicated.
 This is caused by an asymmetric mass choice.
 A more symmetric choice leads to a beautiful equation.
 Our result is particularly useful to analyze the QNM frequency of the Kerr black holes.
 In fact, we derived for the first time the high-order perturbative corrections to the QNM frequency for the slowly rotating Kerr black holes.
 We also performed numerical tests that strongly support our conjecture.

 We point out that there is another third order differential equation in the three-flavored SQCD \cite{fucito2011, zenkevich2011}.
 Probably this equation is also isospectral to the Teukolsky equation.
 In this third order equation, the mass symmetry is manifest.
 It is interesting to study it in detail.